Strafbataillon: Final years

 In the final years of the war, order within all branches of the Wehrmacht was upheld by a specially-formed military police, the Feldjägerkorps.
 These military police units, which had seniority over all other Feldgendarmerie, were formed from combat-decorated officers and NCOs.
 Possessing the direct authority from the OKW, they had the power to maintain control and discipline throughout all the German armed forces including the SS.
 The Feldjägerkorps had the authority in the field to summarily execute officers or enlisted men for any breach of military discipline, order or duty.
-By September 1944, all soldiers and recruits who received a sentence of deferred execution in a drumhead court-martial were sent directly to Strafbatallions.
+By September 1944, all soldiers and recruits who received a sentence of deferred execution in a drumhead court-martial were sent directly to Strafbataillons.
 Numbers rapidly increased as the war drew to a close in May 1945.

 In popular culture

 Danish writer, Sven Hassel, uses the Strafbataillon in many of his novels about the Wehrmacht on the Eastern Front.

-The fictional unit of disgraced German paratroopers, who are sent to kill British Prime Minister Winston Churchill in The Eagle Has Landed, by Jack Higgins, are also recruited from a Wehrmacht penal unit.
+The fictional unit of disgraced German paratroopers, who are sent to kidnap British Prime Minister Winston Churchill in The Eagle Has Landed, by Jack Higgins, are also recruited from a Wehrmacht penal unit.

 In the German TV miniseries Generation War, Wilhelm, who deserts from the Wehrmacht, is sentenced to serve in Bewährungsbataillon 500.

+In the 1993 German war film Stalingrad, several members of a platoon (including the platoon commander) are sentenced to serve in a penal battalion.
+They are reinstated to their former unit and ranks after successfully holding off a Soviet attack.

+The critically acclaimed Soviet war drama film Come and See has parts which depict Holocaust warcrimes by Nazi troops, including penal units.